SFBS - Sustainable Food & Bioenergy

 View Course Outcomes:

-4. Evaluate challenges and opportunities in the local small-business environment.
+- Identify and evaluate challenges and opportunities in their local small-business environment.

 SFBS 445R Culinary Marketing: Farm/Table: 3 Credits (1 Lec, 2 Lab)